fokkonaut/BlockDDrace/README.md

-BlockRace is a mod developed by fokkonaut, based on DDNet 11.8
+BlockDDrace is a mod developed by fokkonaut, based on DDNet 11.8